MuhammadRamzy/MuhammadRamzy/README.md

 - 🔭 I’m currently working on **My Personal Cloud System and server using Raspberry pi**

-- 🌱 I’m currently learning **Advanced thisngs in Python and cyber security .
+- 🌱 I’m currently learning **Advanced things in Python and cyber security .
 I'm also a +1 student .**

 - 👨‍💻 All of my projects are available at [https://github.com/MuhammadRamzy](https://github.com/MuhammadRamzy)